Choosing a Computer for College

 How about a Chromebook or Tablet?

 Low-cost devices like Chromebooks, Android tablets, and iPads certainly have their place, but we do not recommend them as a primary device for college students.
-They can be a great supplementary device for taking notes in classes, but they are limited in what they can do.
+They can be a tremendous supplementary device for taking notes in classes, but they are limited in what they can do.

 Software